 Lodi Restraining Order Lawyers

-Served with a restraining order in Lodi, Bergen County?
-Need a lawyer for a final restraining order trial in Hackensack?
+Served with a restraining order in Lodi, in Bergen County NJ?
+Need a lawyer for a final restraining order trial involving domestic violence in Lodi?
 The Tormey Law Firm can help.

 As a young person, it was crucial to avoid having a final restraining order (FRO) issued against her.
 If it was issued, it is permanent in New Jersey and never expires.
 It will carry to every state in the US.
 In addition, she would be fingerprinted and placed into a statewide database for domestic violence offenders.
 She would be prohibited from owning firearms, and, if she was ever accused of violating the FRO, she would be arrested and charged criminally with contempt.